ibm-cloud-docs/vpc/lb-sg-integration.md

 | Protocol | Source Type | Source | Value |
 |-----------|------|------|-------|
 | TCP| IP Address | 0.0.0.0/0 | `Listener port` |
 {: caption="Table 1.
-Configuration information for inbound rules of public load balancers" caption-side="top"}
+Configuration information for inbound rules of public load balancers" caption-side="bottom"}

 In a typical use case, it is common to allow inbound traffic from all sources to the listener port on a public load balancer.

 | Protocol | Source Type | Source | Value |
 |-----------|------|------|-------|
 | TCP| IP Address | 209.173.53.167/20 | `Listener port` |
 {: caption="Table 2.
-Configuration information for inbound rules of public load balancers from a specific CIDR" caption-side="top"}
+Configuration information for inbound rules of public load balancers from a specific CIDR" caption-side="bottom"}

 However, if your requirements need to restrict inbound traffic, you may specify a source CIDR, such as `209.173.53.167/20`.
 This will allow all public IP addresses within the IP range to reach the public load balancer.